neontribe/my-best-life/content/services/brook-dash-lambeth.md

   you have SEND). "
 format: One to one chats
 location: Multiple locations throughout Lambeth and surrounding boroughs.
-quotation: "The nurse helping me was extremely kind and helpful and really helped me open up which I was originally scared to do. "
+reviews: [{comment: "The nurse helping me was extremely kind and helpful and really helped me open up which I was originally scared to do."}]
 contactExplanation: Contact Valentina via phone or email.
 email: Lambeth@Brook.org
 phone: 07917 460749